 After accurate data is extracted from documents, it needs to be labeled.
 Simply turning a document of information into alphabet soup isn't very helpful.

 Intelligent software looks at both the field labels on the document and the actual information itself to make judgement calls on what the data represents.
-For example, you'll need to know the difference between pipe diameter and wall thickness or maximum operating pressure and temperature.
+For example, you'll need to know the difference between pipe diameter and wall thickness or maximum allowable operating pressure and temperature.
 Because A.I. isn't perfect, accuracy thresholds are created to flag questionable results for human review.

 In some cases, field labels on a document are either not available, or not very useful.
 In these cases, A.I. offers unique approaches like machine learning to label data based on surrounding data, or lexicons of information to compare data against.

 Operators who trust A.I. need visibility into how results are obtained.
 Because intelligent software isn't perfect, it should offer a visual representation that explain results.
-This ensures the system can be adjusted for greater accuracy.
+This ensures the system is adjusted for greater accuracy.
 Software that processes data without A.I. (or without transparency) is not robust enough to handle the diverse needs of the digital oil field.

 Transparency also includes providing a digital copy of the document that shows what pipeline data was extracted.
 This helps in cases where human review is necessary to verify a result.

 Not every operator works from the same information systems or has the same analytics tools.
 Data integration is more than pushing data to a csv file.
 Look for a tool that provides not just a data output file, but the ability to integrate according to existing master data models.
-This kind of tight integration attaches greater meaning to data.
+This kind of tight integration attaches greater meaning to your data.
 Intelligent software that integrates data into virtually any pipeline data management application, or reporting application (even if it's an Excel spreadsheet) will help you maximize the use of data.